UVa Course Catalog (Unofficial, Lou's List)

 What historical processes that have shaped the Middle East of today?
 This course focuses on the history of a region stretching from Morocco in the West and Afghanistan in the East over the period of roughly 1500 to the present.
 In doing so, we examine political, social, and cultural history through the lens of "media" in translation, such as manuscripts, memoirs, maps, travel narratives, novels, films, music, internet media, and more.

-HIME 2003Economic History of the Islamic World (3)
+HIME 2003Markets and the Making of the Muslim World (3)

 This course is designed to introduce students to the economic history of the Islamic World over the duration of roughly 1300 years of history.
 We explore ideologies, institutions, and practices of commerce in Muslim society, paying close attention to the actors, artifacts, and encounters, that gave it shape over the course of a millennium, ending with the onset of Industrial Revolution in the late 18th century.